All Episodes

 Do it legally.

-But what he is doing, I can tell you right now, if you did it or I did it, and we aided and abetted people uh to and and brought them into this Country and transported them to whatever state they wanted to go to, we'd get arrested, rightly so, for violating the law and probably for human trafficking.
+But what he is doing, I can tell you right now, if you did it or I did it and we aided and abetted people and brought them into this country and transported them to whatever state they wanted to go to, we'd get arrested, rightly so, for violating the law and probably for human trafficking.

 That's what would happen to us, Beth.